ObserveRTC/client-monitor-js/docs/SCORE_CALCULATIONS.md

 - A track score never subtracts `high-packetloss` or `high-jitter`.
 If you are looking for those on a track sample, look at its peer connection entry.
-- The peer connection score is **not** a multiplier over its tracks.
-It used to be, which meant a path problem was charged once inside each track score and again as the factor over all of them — the same packets, counted twice.
+- A track is not charged twice for the same packets.
+The peer connection score still scales its tracks (see below) — what changed is that the loss and jitter penalties no longer *also* sit on the track, so the path is charged once.

 ## Score hierarchy

-Scores compose as one weighted average over peer connections **and** tracks, which are siblings rather than nested:
+The peer connection **scales** its tracks rather than sitting beside them.
+Every track rides the path, so a degraded path degrades what the viewer actually got from each of them:

 ```
+                    Σ(Track_Score × Track_Weight)        max(0, PC_Score)
+PC_Contribution  =  ─────────────────────────────   ×   ─────────────────
+                        Σ(Track_Weight)                         5

+                    Σ(PC_Contribution × PC_Weight)
-Client Score = Σ(PC_Score × PC_Weight) + Σ(Track_Score × Track_Weight)
+Client Score     =  ──────────────────────────────
-               ───────────────────────────────────────────────────────
-                       Σ(PC_Weight) + Σ(Track_Weight)
+                           Σ(PC_Weight)
 ```

 | contributor | weight |